Topical antibiotics

 • A fever.

-• You think your child may be having a problem with the medicine.
+• You think you may be having a problem with the medicine.

 What are the side effects of antibiotics for skin conditions in children?